semantic-systems/text-to-SHACL/resources/requirements_decomposition/guv_verletztengeld.md

 <b>Requirements decomposition</b>:

 1. User has statutory accident insurance (GREEN)
+2. User is unfit for work (YELLOW: "unfit for work" in a legal sense must be inferred or explained)
-2. User had an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
+3. The unfitness for work was caused by an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
     - accident at work OR
     - a commuting accident OR
     - a recognized occupational disease.
-3. As a result of the insurance event, user is unfit for work.
-(YELLOW: "unfit for work" in a legal sense must be inferred or explained)